-In May 2018, the General Data Protection Regulation (GDPR), introduced by the European Union, will come into effect.
+On the 25th May 2018, the General Data Protection Regulation (GDPR), introduced by the European Union, came into effect.

-The GDPR regulations were introduced to revamp the laws that governed the handling of personal data.
-It seeks to create a co-ordinated framework for data protection across the EU states, with the aim of giving people back control of their personal data.
-Moreover, the regulations introduce much tighter controls over those who host and process such data.
-The regulations also introduce rules regarding free movement of personal data inside and outside the EU.
+The GDPR compliance regulations aim to revamp the laws that govern the handling of personal data.
+It seeks to create a coordinated framework for data protection across the EU states, with much tighter controls over those who host and process personal data.

 According to the new regulations, personal data is defined as “any information relating to an identified or identifiable natural person”.
 Such a wide-ranging definition means that businesses have to be careful when reviewing and classifying the data they store.